 Yes.
 You can remove food, flowers, dessert, and/or photography.
-Typically, food is $16/person plus tax; dessert is $4/person plus tax; photographer is $1500; flowers range from $350-$1200 typically, depending upon the size of the event.
+Typically, food is $20-$25/person plus tax; dessert is $4-$6/person plus tax; photographer is $1500-$1750; flowers range from $350-$1200 typically, depending upon the size of the event.
 With the food, if kept in the package, you have several choices of meals and within each choice, several choices as well.
 You can also upgrade to a custom menu.
 If you do so, you would just pay the difference per person between what is already included and what you would like to add.
-So if your included menu was $16 per person and your upgraded/custom menu is $22 per person, then you’d be responsible for an additional $6 per person.
+So if your included menu was $20 per person and your upgraded/custom menu is $22 per person, then you’d be responsible for an additional $2 per person.
 With dessert, there are several choices: cake, pie bar, cupcakes.
 With flowers, we use locally grown, mostly from our own farm, loosely arranged in a wildflower kind of look, with mixed colors.
-There may be some up charge if you require special flowers or a certain color scheme we cannot easily access at the time of your wedding.
-With the photography, this includes 4 hours of shooting, a CD rom with all of your images that have been edited, with unlimited single party printing rights.
+There will be an up-charge if you require special flowers or a certain color scheme.
+With the photographer, this includes 4 hours of shooting, all of your images that have been edited, with unlimited single party printing rights.
 It also includes an engagement photography session.
-Additional hours can be added for $225 per hour.
+Additional hours can be added for $250 per hour.

 What is the back up plan in case of bad weather?

-As of April 2019, with over 600 weddings at our venue, only 48 have been affected by weather.
+As of February, 2022, with over 950 weddings at our venue, only 58 have been affected by weather.
 We have two back up plans: Plan B and Plan C. Plan B: Wait 15 or so minutes and start later.
 Plan C: Do everything in the tent.
-Plan B has happened about 18 times and Plan C has happened 30 times.
+Plan B has happened about 120times and Plan C has happened 38 times.
 We look you in the eye and tell you: “It could be you!”
 But, if it is, we do everything possible to keep you and your guests comfortable.
 Overall, our statistics are pretty good.
 There are no guarantees with outdoor events, so it’s good to have an “It’s all good” attitude with a largely outdoor wedding.
-In the case of the cold, we have tent heaters, patio heaters, and full set of sidewalls.
+In the case of the cold, we have tent heaters, patio heaters, and a full set of sidewalls.
 The tent can get downright toasty if we use all three of these, plus body heat.
 We offer winter weddings thru the third week in December and beginning the second weekend in March.

 Who are your main vendors for these items?